adonisjs/adonis-documentation/README.md

 ```

 ## Compiling Styles & Scripts
-All styles and scripts are saved inside `resources/assets` directory.
+All styles and scripts are saved inside the `resources/assets` directory.
 Make sure not to touch any file inside the `public` directory, since all files are auto-generated.
-Run the following command for watch for styles & scripts changes and compile them.
+Run the following command to watch for styles & scripts changes and also compile them.

 ```bash
 npm run watch